 Shiitake mushrooms would also be a good addition.

 If you have them, dried mushrooms that you’ve reconstituted in warm water and then chopped are a great way to add lots of deep savory flavor.
 They’re a great secret ingredient for risotto, soups and stews!
+I love using them in this wild mushroom soup.

 DO I HAVE TO USE ARBORIO RICE?